🎥 Essential Tips for Cinematic Posters

 - REFLECTION -

-In sub tool details, in the “Transformation” section you will find other transformation options apart from those already seen.
-With these we can invert horizontally or vertically, change the angle of rotation, etc.
+In Sub Tool Details, under the “Transform” section, other transformation options are found besides those already seen.
+With these, we can flip horizontally or vertically, change the rotation angle, etc.

-To create a reflection we will duplicate the layer, we will lower the opacity of this duplication and we will tilt it to the side that we like best with the aforementioned tools.
-We will then align this second layer so that the top of the letters touch the bottom of the letters on the first layer.
-Ready, a reflection.
+To create a reflection, we will duplicate the layer.
+We will lower the opacity of this duplicate and tilt it to the side we prefer with the aforementioned tools.
+Then we will align this second layer so that the top part of the letters touches the bottom part of the letters of the first layer.
+Done, a reflection.

 - CIRCULAR TEXT -

-With the update to 3.0 a function was added to place text in a circular shape.
+With the 3.0 update, a function to place text in a circular shape was added.
 A wonderful new effect.
-To achieve this you must do the following:
+To achieve it, you need to do the following:

-You have to go to the “Sub tool details”; once in the window we go to the “Circular text” section.
+Go to “Sub Tool Details”; once in the window, navigate to the “Circular Text” section.

-We activate “Circular text”.
-With the other settings we can modulate the radius, the direction (clockwise and counterclockwise) and the uniform layout.
+Activate “Circular Text”.
+With the other settings, we can adjust the radius, direction (clockwise and counter-clockwise), and uniform arrangement.

 (F) Effects

-Here are some effects that you can apply to text with some other tools in the program.
+Here are some effects that can be applied to text with some other tools in the program.

 - BLUR -

-To create a blurred effect like in the following example, do the following.
+To create a blurry effect, do the following.

-With the layer selected we will go to: Filter > Blur > Gaussian Blur.
+With the layer selected, go to: Filter > Blur > Gaussian Blur.

-In the window we have the intensity adjustment, we choose the level that we like the most.
+In the window, we have the intensity adjustment; choose the level you like best.

 - MOTION BLUR -

-Also, within the blur section we find others that may be useful, such as: the motion blur that we see below.
-As its name indicates, it generates the sensation of movement at different angles and with varying intensities.
+Also, within the blur section, we find others that can be useful, such as: the motion blur we see next.
+As its name indicates, it generates the sensation of movement at different angles and with varied intensities.

 - CHROMATIC ABERRATION -

-The chromatic aberration effect gives the text a futuristic effect.
-Let's see the steps to follow:
+The chromatic aberration effect gives the text a futuristic feel.
+Let's look at the steps to follow:

 Convert the layer to raster.